Hollypie/Hollypie/README.md

 # 👋 Hi, I'm Holly Briggs!

-🚀 **Aspiring Software Developer | Software Engineering Student**
+🚀 Software Developer | UI/UX-Focused | Former Human Factors @ Novell
 🎓 **Brigham Young University - Idaho (Software Development, 4.0 GPA)**
 💻 Passionate about coding, problem-solving, and user-friendly applications.

-## Features
-- Publicly accessible
-- Contains a README file

 ## About Me
-Hi, I'm Holly Briggs, a software engineering student!

-As a Software Engineering student with a 4.0 GPA at BYU-Idaho, I am passionate about coding, problem-solving, and creating user-friendly software.
-With a background in UI/UX design and graphic design from my early career at Novell and Utah Valley University, I bring a unique blend of technical and creative skills to software development.
+I'm a software engineering student at BYU-Idaho with a 4.0 GPA and a background in UI/UX design and web development.

-My expertise includes Python, C#, JavaScript, MySQL, HTML, and CSS, along with a strong foundation in software testing, databases, and web development.
-I have hands-on experience with tools like VS Code, GitHub, MySQL Workbench, and Adobe Creative Suite, which enhance both my development and design capabilities.

-Currently seeking a software development internship, I am eager to apply my skills in frontend and backend development, software testing, and user-centered design to real-world projects.
-My past work in heuristic testing, accessibility, and UI asset creation has shaped my approach to building intuitive and efficient applications.

-I thrive on learning new technologies, collaborating with teams, and solving complex problems.
-Let's connect—I'd love to explore opportunities in software development!🚀
+- 💡 Former human factors team member at Novell
+- 🎨 Strong in usability, accessibility, and frontend design
+- ⚙️ Experienced in Python, C#, JavaScript, and web technologies
+- 🔍 Interested in frontend, backend, and software testing roles

+Currently seeking a software development internship where I can build user-focused, high-quality applications.

 ### 🚀 Skills & Technologies